nens/threedi-docs/source/f_problem_solving.rst

 ^^^^^^^^^^^^^^

 - The 3Di Toolbox plugin does not work with QGIS 3.16.8 and above.
 To avoid problems, install the Modeller Interface or download the OsGeo Network Installer from qgis.org

+- The Modeller Interface and the plugins have trouble installing if there is already a previous version installed because of old dependencies.
+Please remove (before installing a new version) the folder '{user profile} \ python' alle oude dependencies  (e.g. the error 'sqlalchemy' might indicate this is the case)

+- If you have an older version of the MI (e.g. based on QGIS 3.10), you should remove it via *Windows Apps & Features*, to avoid any conflicts.

 - The live site uses always the max for initial water level, even when a different aggregation method is selected in the spatialite.